Snorkeling off Lady Musgrave Island was turtley awesome and def one of the best places we’ve ever snorkelled!

 And not far off shore is one of the most southern parts of the Great Barrier reef!

 You will find Lady Musgrave Island, sitting about 58 km off the coast of Seventeen Seventy.

 Now this is the closest land point to reach the island, where a boat trip to the reef/lagoon takes about 90 mins.

-However, you can also reach Lady Musgrave from Bundaberg, but expect a three hour trip each way.
+However, you can also reach Lady Musgrave from Bundaberg, but expect a two-and half-hour trip each way.

 Nonetheless lets get back to our turtley awesome day out at Lady Musgrave reef!..

 Even though the weather changed dramatically as we approached the island with this massive storm front (AKA cyclone Seth) starting to form out at sea.

 It seems even the dolphins were trying to outrun this storm!